ssmirr/appdev-chapters/conditionals.md

 That said, we'll mostly use expressions after `if` that return `true` or `false`.
 There are lot of methods that are designed to do this; we've seen `Integer`'s `.odd?` and `.even?`, but there are a lot more.

-For example, classes have ways to compare _instances_ of the class to one another:
+For example, most classes have ways to compare _instances_ of the class to one another:

 ```ruby
 1 < 2          # "1 is less than 2"